AbeerAzmat/Prosthetic-Hand/README.md

 ---

-## 👤 **Author**
+## 👤 **Authors**
-Abeer Azmat &, Muhammad Asad Khan “This project was developed as part of my charity for Disable people and children.”
+Abeer Azmat & Muhammad Asad Khan “This project was developed as part of charity for Disable people and children.”

 ---